The-Hipnotist/ScrapeBooru/README.md

 # ScrapeBooru

-ScrapeBooru is a GUI program that gets images from Gelbooru (with possible others added) using supplied tags.
+ScrapeBooru is a GUI program that gets images from Gelbooru using supplied tags.

 ## Checklist:
-- [ ] Fix 'post' JSON bug, or suppress it.
+- [x] Fix 'post' JSON bug, or suppress it.
+(Fixed with new version.)
 - [x] Adjust layout or add stuff in general.

 ## Args: